Lynching of Zachariah Walker: Coatesville demographics

-The death of Edgar Rice and Zachariah Walker's arrest
+Death of Edgar Rice and Zachariah Walker's arrest

 On August 12, 1911, Zachariah Walker, an African American resident of Coatesville, fired his handgun near a small group of immigrant workers, with the intention to scare them.
 Walker was under the influence of alcohol at the time.
 Edgar Rice, a Worth Brothers Steel police officer, confronted Walker and threatened to club him.
-Walker responded by saying he would retaliate by killing him.
+Walker responded by saying he would retaliate and kill him.
 Both Walker and Rice drew guns; Walker was first to the trigger and shot Rice twice.
 The officer died quickly afterwards.

 After witnesses reported Rice's murder, locals searched the nearby area for Walker.
 A young farm boy discovered him hiding in a barn, and informed two search-party members.
 Walker scared the men away with his gun before they could apprehend him.

 The next day, a group of firefighters spotted Walker concealed in a tree.
 As the firefighters tried to apprehend Walker, he attempted suicide by shooting himself in the head.
 Walker ended up in custody, where a district attorney and two police officers claimed that he confessed to the crime, saying, "I killed him easy."